• Skip to main content

 January 21, 2019

 Did you know society has not always associated the color pink with femininity?
-In 1918, the clothing company Earnshaw’s Infants’ Department rules that pink favors boys, because it descends from the strong and aggressive symbolism of red.
-As time progresses, however, color assignment lacks unanimity, with different regions advertising pink for both girls and boys. …
+In 1918, the clothing company Earnshaw’s Infants’ Department rules that pink favors boys, because it descends from …

 Read morePretty in Pink